ascott87-png/Team_Ascott_final/README.md

 # team-ftw-fw

 This repo is for the Midterm Project for COSC 6840.
-Below are the members that worked on the project.
+Below are the members who worked on the project.

 ## Members
 1. Andy Yothsackda